Originally written January 2014. Updated April 2020.

 After brushing resin on the front, be sure to resin the back of the paper as well.
 Once the back has been coated, flip the paper over and allow to cure on the wax paper.

-After the resin paper had dried, I mixed another batch of Envirotex jewelry resin.
-I then spread it as a glue over the printed side of the paper.
+After the resin paper is dry, use another later of doming resin to spread as a glue over the printed side of the paper.

 Display on a refrigerator or school locker.